Regulations (Standards - 29 CFR) - Table of Contents|

 Band saws and band resaws.

-blade between the bottom of the guide rolls and the table, to protect employees from point-of-operation hazards and flying debris.
+Saw blades and band saw wheels shall be enclosed or guarded, except for the working portion of the blade between the bottom of the guide rolls and the table, to protect employees from point-of-operation hazards and flying debris.

 Band saws shall be equipped with brakes to stop the band saw wheel if the blade breaks.